Chubtoad5/seaweedfs-installer/README.md

 - Optional SeaweedMQ message broker for event streaming
 - Optional monitoring stack: Grafana, Loki (log aggregation backed by SeaweedFS S3), and Prometheus (metrics remote-write receiver)
 - Supports air-gapped deployments via a self-contained offline archive (`swfs-save.tar.gz`)
-- Automatically detects air-gapped mode when `swfs-save.tar.gz` is present in the script directory
+- Automatically detects air-gapped mode when `swfs-save-version.txt` is present in the script directory; the archive may be renamed before transfer without breaking detection
 - Supports pushing container images to a local registry and pulling from it at install time
 - Automatic download and upload of user-defined binaries to the default Filer directory